 Fortunately, marketing is one of the easiest tasks for bloggers to automate and it starts with your audience.
 By including ways for readers to share your posts and other content on their social media profiles, you guarantee at least some of your content makes its way out.

-People love attention, and you can bet they want their friends and followers to know what they're reading.
+People love attention, and you can bet they want their friends and followers to know what there are reading.
 It's a win-win because you get added views, and they get the attention they desire.

 Posting to your social media pages can be just as easy as posting your articles, especially with the help of plugins like SNAP, which sends out messages through several social media channels like Facebook and Twitter to gain traffic back to your blog.